Dairy Small Business Assistance

 Definition of a Small Business:

-• A dairy products manufacturer is a “small business” if it has fewer than 500 employees.
-For purposes of determining a handler’s size, if the plant is part of a larger company operating multiple plants that collectively exceed the 500-limit, the plant will be considered a large business even if the local plant has fewer than 500 employees.
+• For purposes of determining a handler’s size, if the plant is part of a larger company operating multiple plants that collectively exceed the 750-employee limit for creamery butter manufacturing; the 1,000-employee limit for dry, condensed, and evaporated dairy product manufacturing; the 1,150-employee limit for fluid milk manufacturing; or the 1,250-employee limit for cheese manufacturing; the plant was considered a large business even if the local plant does not exceed the 750, 1,000, 1,150, or 1,250-employee limit, respectively.

 Information Available on Dairy Program Website: